 As shown in Fig~\ref{fig:collapse}, we observe that the rescaled magnetization data achieve a remarkable collapse to universal functional forms around $\tilde{p}_\text{c}^c=0.052$ (or $p^c_\text{c}=0.099$, see Fig.~\ref{fig:collapse}(a)) and $\tilde{p}^t_\text{c}=0.042$ (or $p^t_\text{c}=0.080$, see Fig.~\ref{fig:collapse}(b)).
 These are compelling evidence of universal behavior in the vicinity of these critical points.
-Therefore, these critical points can be interpreted as upper bounds on decoding thresholds for control ($\sigma$) and target ($\tau$) code blocks in the large code distance limit.
-Compared to threshold of quantum memory, $p_\text{th}=0.109$,the thresholds of the control and the target blocks are lowered by $\frac{0.109-0.099}{0.109}=9.2\%$ and $\frac{0.109-0.080}{0.109}=26.6\%$, respectively.
+Therefore, these critical points can be interpreted as upper bounds on the decoding thresholds for control ($\sigma$) and target ($\tau$) code blocks in the large-code-distance limit.
+Compared to the threshold of quantum memory, $p_\text{th}=0.109$, the thresholds of the control and the target blocks are lowered by $\frac{0.109-0.099}{0.109}=9.2\%$ and $\frac{0.109-0.080}{0.109}=26.6\%$, respectively.
 These results confirm our theoretical expectation at the end of Sec.~\ref{sec:atmodel} regarding the hierarchy of the reduced thresholds.
-At the same time, our results establish that tCNOT gates do not lower the thresholds to a devastatingly degree.
+At the same time, our results establish that tCNOT gates do not lower the thresholds to a devastating degree.

-Our finite size scaling results also highlight the benefit of correlated decoding.
+Our finite-size scaling results also highlight the benefit of correlated decoding.
 If one decodes the target block separately, the detectors of the target block effectively experience three consecutive bit-flip channels of $\mathcal{N}_{\tilde{p}}$.
 The error threshold of such a channel is the solution to

 which is $\tilde{p} = 0.039$ or $p = 0.076$.
 We note that such a threshold is crudely estimated in Ref.~\cite{landahl2011} to be $\frac{2}{3}p_\text{th}=0.073$.
 Hence, the improvement of the error threshold due to joint decoding is $\frac{p^t_c - 0.076}{0.076} = 5.3\%$.
 In the stat-mech model, this improvement stems from the coupling term in the random AT model: since the $\{\tau\}$ spins’ critical point lies within the ordered phase of $\{\sigma\}$ spins, the coupling in Eq.~\eqref{eq:atmodel} induces an extra Ising coupling between the $\{\tau\}$ spins.